opf/openproject/docs/getting-started/README.md

 If you want to run OpenProject on your own server the OpenProject Enterprise on-premises edition is the right option.
 Have you already installed the [OpenProject Community edition](https://www.openproject.org/download-and-installation/)?
 If yes, you can request a trial license for the OpenProject Enterprise on-premises edition by clicking on the button ["Free trial license"](https://www.openproject.org/de/enterprise-edition/) and test the Enterprise on-premises edition for 14 days for free.

+### Is there an organizational chart in OpenProject?

+There's no such feature.
+However, you can use the wiki to add information regarding your departments and employees.
+Furthermore, you can upload existing org charts as image or e.g. PDF to the wiki or the documents module.

+In many companies it makes sense to structure your project tree according to your departments (i.e. one parent project for each department with projects for each topic or client underneath).

+### Can I set up an entity-relationship diagram in OpenProject?

+No, currently we do not have an entity-relationship diagram for OpenProject.

+### What are the system requirements?

+Apart from using OpenProject in the cloud (OpenProject Enterprise cloud) OpenProject can be installed in two different ways: The packaged installation of OpenProject is the recommended way to install and maintain OpenProject using DEB or RPM packages.
+There's also a Docker based installation option.
+The system requirements can be found [here](../installation-and-operations/system-requirements).

+### Is it possible to use multiple languages in OpenProject?

+Yes, it is possible to use OpenProject in multiple languages.
+We support English, German, French and a number of additional languages.
+Each user can select their own preferred language by signing into OpenProject, clicking on the user avatar on the upper right side and selecting "My account" from the dropdown menu.
+You can then select "Settings" from the side menu on the left side and [change the language](../my-account/#change-your-language).